-The incurring of reasonable hospitality and entertainment expenses by other Councillors while conducting Council business will only be accepted if appropriate and prior approval has been granted by the Chief Executive Officer in consultation with the Mayor. if appropriate.
+The incurring of reasonable hospitality and entertainment expenses by other Councillors while conducting Council business will only be accepted if appropriate and prior approval has been granted by the Chief Executive Officer in consultation with the Mayor.

-7.10.3.5 Political functions
+10. Political functions